Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Introduction

-Given the data $D_j$ from distributions $G_j$, $j=1,\ldots,{\cal J}$, let $m_j({\bf X}_{ij}):= E(Y_{ij}\mid {\bf X}_{ij},G_j)$ be the conditional expectation under $G_j$.
-We do not assume a linear model but we shall approximate $m_j({\bf X}_{ij})$ by a linear function ${\bf X}'_{ij}{\bs \beta}_j$, where ${\bs \beta}_j$ is the vector of projection coefficients under $G_j$.
-We allow different ${\bs \beta}_j$'s; however, our goal is to choose for each $n$ a single subset of covariates.
-We shall require minimal assumptions on $G_j$ as in \citet{White}.
-Our setup requires the covariates to be considered as random since we want to be able to choose models for prediction with covariates that will be observed in the future.
 When $m_j({\bf X}_{ij})$ is not linear then ${\bf X}_{ij}$ is not ancillary, and its marginal distribution matters; see, e.g, \citet{Buja}.
-In this case conditioning on ${\bf X}$ or considering it as nonrandom leads to loss of information.
+In this case, conditioning on ${\bf X}$ or considering it as nonrandom leads to loss of information.
 For a recent discussion on fixed versus random ${\bf X}$ in the context of model selection see \citet{Rosset}.
-When $m_j({\bf X}_{ij})={\bf X}'_{ij}{\bs \beta}_j$, that is, when linearity is assumed, this model is called \emph{heterogeneous regression ANCOVA}; see, e.g., \citet{Rutherford}, Chapter 8, and the references therein.
-Related models appear under titles such as repeated measure regression (see, e.g., \cite{VC}), often with mixed effects.
-Our setup consists of $\cal J$ separate regressions with random covariates and fixed coefficients, and the new direction is the selection of a common model, that is, a set of covariates to be used for prediction.
+When $m_j({\bf X}_{ij})={\bf X}'_{ij}{\bs \beta}_j$, allowing linear models with different coefficients in different regressions is called \emph{heterogeneous regression ANCOVA}; see, e.g., \citet{Rutherford}, Chapter 8, and the references therein.
+Related models appear under titles such as repeated measure regression (see, e.g., \citet{VC}), often with mixed effects.